tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 Resolver owners will need to list valid referring IP addresses in their TLS certificates.
 This may pose challenges for resolvers with a large number of referring IP addresses.

+# Security Considerations

+While the IP address of the Unencrypted Resolver is often provisioned over insecure mechanisms, it can also be provisioned securely, such as via manual configuration, a VPN, or on a network with protections like RA guard {{?RFC6105}}.
+An attacker might try to direct Encrypted DNS traffic to itself by causing the client to think that a discovered Equivalent Encrypted Resolver uses a different IP address from the Unencrypted Resolver.
+Such an Encrypted Resolver might have a valid certificate, but be operated by an attacker that is trying to observe or modify user queries without the knowledge of the client or network.

+If the IP address of an Equivalent Encrypted Resolver differs from that of an Unencrypted Resolver, clients MUST validate that the IP address of the Unencrypted Resolver is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{bootstrapping}}).

+Opportunistic use of Encrypted Resolvers MUST be limited to cases where the Unencrypted Resolver and Equivalent Encrypted Resolver have the same IP address ({{opportunistic}}).

 # IANA Considerations {#iana}